 - denying equal pay

-- denying goods and services on account of gender or sexual orientation
+- denying goods and services

 - refusing housing

-- failing to accommodate individuals with disabilities
+- failing to accommodate individuals with disabilities or specific religious needs

 How Discrimination Affects LGBTQ Individuals